2025-26 quality initiatives

 for NEW BUSINESSES

-Now is the time to open or license your child care business as the demand for quality child care is growing!
-This Quality Initiative (QI) is intended for individual owners/providers and programs in the first year of licensing (with provisional licensing status) or working on getting licensed with a pending application.
-You’ll get the technical assistance you need to achieve licensing and start off your business on the right foot.
+Are you a new child care program who would benefit from assistance setting goals and taking steps to meet those goals?
+This Quality Initiative (QI) is intended for individual owners/providers and programs within their first year of licensing or with a provisional child care license.
+You’ll get the technical assistance you need to start off your business on the right foot.

 Eligibility